Our Board

 Director

-John Hart is currently a Director for National Resource Management and the Executive Chair for the Australian Chamber – Tourism and the Executive Director of Restaurant and Catering Industry Association Australia, the peak national industry association representing the interests of the restaurants, cafes and caterers in Australia.
-John has spent over 30 years working in the hospitality industry in operational, Human Resources and Industrial Relations roles, trained in food and beverage management at the École hôtelière de Lausanne, in Switzerland, holds a Bachelor of Commerce majoring in Business Law and is currently undertaking a Masters of Business Law.
+John Hart is currently the Executive Chair for the Australian Chamber – Tourism, the peak national body of tourism organisations in Australia.
+John has spent over 30 years working in the tourism and hospitality industry in operational, human resources and industrial relations roles.
+He holds a Bachelor of Commerce majoring in business law and a Master of Business Law and was awarded an Order of Australia medal for services to tourism in 2021.

 Penny Fowler, Director